 For example, Federal COBRA has an election window of 60 days.
 Let's assume the following:

 For most states, children age out of their parents' medical insurance plans when they turn 26.
 However, the insurance carrier may allow them to stay enrolled on the plan if they are a full-time student or disabled.
 There may also be specific state rules that allow dependents to stay enrolled longer, so make sure to check with your insurance carrier or your insurance broker.

 For dental and vision insurance, there may be different rules that dictate when a dependent child is no longer eligible to remain on the plan.
 For example, some dental providers only allow children to stay enrolled until age 19, so make sure to check the rules of your specific plan.

-If you company offers COBRA through Zenefits' COBRA partner, COBRA Complete, you can reach out to Zenefits Support and we will get your dependent information updated in the COBRA Complete portal so that they can enroll in COBRA, if they so choose.
+If your company offers COBRA through Zenefits' COBRA partner, COBRA Complete, you can reach out to Zenefits Support and we will get send your dependent information to the partner so that they can enroll in COBRA, if they so choose.

 Yes, dependents who are removed from the employee's group insurance plans via a Qualifying Event with the reason as divorce or legal separation, are eligible to enroll in COBRA.
 The employee or dependent can notify the COBRA administrator for enrollment.